sturlath/TcpClientSendReceive/README.md

 # Known problems at the moment
 1. All the data I'm sending to the service gets concatenated into one big (1024 byte) string.
 This is something I was going to research with the WinForms project.

 2. If I run the WinForms client I can´t get the UI to update with data.
 That is probably because of some threading issues that should be possible to fix with some async stuff.
-See [bug](https://github.com/sturlath/TcpClientSendReceive/issues/1)
+See [Bug '[WinForms] Client.Receiver.DataAvailable is never true after SendData '](https://github.com/sturlath/TcpClientSendReceive/issues/1)

 ## Want to help me?
 I would appreciate all the help/pointers you can offer!